wmorgan/dcos-docs/1.7/usage/tutorials/inline-app-update.md

         dcos marathon app show test-app | jq '.env'

-# Update all Environment Variable
+# Update all Environment Variables

 The [Marathon `env` variable][1] can also be updated by specifying a JSON file in a command argument.